Control Rooms and Enquiries

-- There are five main operation centres: the Control Rooms at Milton Keynes and Abingdon, and the Police Enquiry Centres (PECs) at Windsor, Kidlington and Milton Keynes.
+- There are four main operation centres: the Control Rooms at Milton Keynes and Abingdon, and the Police Enquiry Centres (PECs) at Windsor, Kidlington and Milton Keynes.

-- There are nearly 600 members of staff in the department – nine per cent of which are police officers.
+- There are nearly 600 members of staff in the department – eleven per cent of which are police officers.

-Control Rooms handle 999 emergency calls and the deployment of our frontline police officers throughout Thames Valley.
+Control Rooms answer 999 emergency and 101 non emergency calls.
+Radio Operators handle the deployment of our frontline police officers throughout Thames Valley and manage incidents by monitoring and responding to events.
 They operate a 24-hour system to handle a large number of incidents at any one time throughout the Force.
 This aims to ensure the safety of the public and our officers.

-We aim to answer 999 calls within 10 seconds, deploying to emergencies immediately, giving an estimated time of arrival, getting to you safely, and as quickly as possible.
-Our aim is to arrive within 15 minutes.
+We aim to answer 999 calls within 10 seconds, deploying to emergencies immediately, getting to you safely, and as quickly as possible.

 Control Room facts